________________________________________________________ HOME ___________________________________________________

 License Examinations Update:

 Face to Face examinations in the Lake Isabella area are now available.
 See the EXAM INFO page for details.
-The question pool for the Amateur Extra Class will be changing on July 1, 2024.
-Keep this in mind if you are planning to test for Extra.
-Make sure you study the correct pool of questions.
+The question pool for the Amateur Extra Class changed on July 1, 2024.

 Remote amateur radio license testing for new licenses and upgrades is now available through the Greater Los Angeles Amateur Radio Group (GLAARG).
 For full details check their website at https://glaarg.org/ and follow the links on the Welcome Page.